christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 The central points of this book can be summarized as follows:

+-    Elites in antiquity created imperial cult religions to solidify their rule and subjugate the population to their colonial domination.
+Christianity was one in a long line of slave morality imperial cults invented by these elites.
+Christianity's progenitors were Zoroastrianism, Buddhism, and over a dozen religions from the 'Alexandrian School' in Egypt starting with the Serapsis Cult.
+It is an impossibility that any religion could have sprug up organically.
+The royal families controlled the publishing and the punishment for spreading a religion that might subvert an imperial cult was death.
 -   There existed a Byzantine imperial cult where Julius Caesar took on the role of Asander of Bosphorus, and Cleopatra took on the role of Dynamis, queen of Bosphorus.